 Whereas some parts of the consultations took place as planned (notably electronic communication and consultation activities), physical interviews and meetings could not take place due to the Covid-19 pandemic; these have been replaced with virtual interviews.
-Also, the start of the online public consultation was delayed; this is currently open with a closing date of 08 April 2021, and accordingly its results will be incorporated into the (draft) final report.
+Also, the start of the online public consultation was delayed, and its period was extended from 08 April 2021 to 06 May 2021, a summary of results is presented in Annex H.

-National stakeholder workshops in the three Andean partner countries are planned for the first three weeks of March 2021, with additional interviews also planned to be held to enrich the preliminary analysis presented in this interim report.
+National stakeholder workshops in the three Andean partner countries took place in March 2021; the workshop reports are presented in Annex I. Additional interviews are still ongoing until the end of June 2021 to enrich the preliminary analysis presented in this interim report.